William Cavendish, 4th Duke of Devonshire: Last years: 1762–1764

 Devonshire resigned his Lord Lieutenancy of Derbyshire in solidarity with Newcastle and Rockingham when they were dismissed from their Lord Lieutenancies.

-For a long time he had a weak constitution and he gradually grew more ill during these years.
-He ultimately died in the Austrian Netherlands where he had gone to take the waters at Spa.
+For a long time he had a weak constitution, and he gradually grew more ill during these years.
+He ultimately died in the Austrian Netherlands, where he had gone to take the waters at Spa.
 His death was a large political loss to his allies, the Whig magnates such as the Duke of Newcastle.
-Dying at the age of 44 years and 147 days, he remains the shortest lived British Prime Minister.
+Dying at the age of 44 years and 147 days, he remains the shortest-lived British prime minister.
 Devonshire was buried at Derby Cathedral.

 Family

-He married Lady Charlotte Elizabeth Boyle, 6th Baroness Clifford (1731–1754), the daughter and heiress of Richard Boyle, 3rd Earl of Burlington of the first creation, a famous architect and art collector.
+He married Lady Charlotte Elizabeth Boyle, 6th Baroness Clifford (1731–1754), the daughter and heiress of Richard Boyle, 3rd Earl of Burlington of the first creation, a famous architect and art collector and Lady Dorothy Saville.
 The wedding was held at Carlton House, the then residence of the Dowager Lady Burlington, situated between St James' Park and Pall Mall, by special licence on the 28 March, 1748.
 Through Charlotte, the Devonshires inherited Chiswick House and Burlington House in London; Bolton Abbey and Londesborough Hall in Yorkshire; and Lismore Castle in County Waterford, Ireland.
 The Duke employed Capability Brown to landscape the garden and park at Chatsworth House, his main residence.
 He hired James Paine to design the new stable block.